 2.2.
 The critical points method and singly exponential algorithms.
 As mentioned earlier, all algorithms using cylindrical algebraic decomposition have doubly exponential complexity.
 Algorithms with singly exponential complexity for solving problems in semi-algebraic geometry are mostly based on the critical points method.
-This method was pioneered by several researchers including Grigoriev and Vorobjov [46, 45], Renegar [67], Canny [33], Heintz, Roy and Solernò [48], Basu, Pollack and Roy [12] amongst others.
-In simple terms, the critical points method is nothing but a method for finding at least one point in every semialgebraically connected component of an algebraic set.
-It can be shown that for a bounded nonsingular algebraic hyper-surface, it is possible to change coordinates so that its projection to the $X_1$ -axis has a finite number of non-degenerate critical points.
+This method was pioneered by Grigoriev and Vorobjov and [52, 51], Renegar [77], and later improved in various ways by several researchers including Canny [39], Heintz, Roy and Solerno [54], Basu, Pollack and Roy [20] amongst others.
+In simple terms, the critical points method is nothing but a method for finding at least one point in every semi-algebraically connected component of an algebraic set.
+It can be shown that for a bounded nonsingular algebraic hypersurface, it is possible to change coordinates so that its projection to the X_1 -axis has a finite number of non-degenerate critical points.
 These points provide at least one point in every semi-algebraically connected component of the bounded nonsingular algebraic hyper-surface.
 Unfortunately this is not very useful in algorithms since it provides no method for performing this linear change of variables.
 Moreover when we deal with the case of a general algebraic set, which may be unbounded or singular, this method no longer works.

-In order to reduce the general case to the case of bounded nonsingular algebraic sets, we use an important technique in algorithmic semi-algebraic geometry - namely, perturbation of a given real algebraic set in $\mathbb{R}^k$ using one or more infinitesimals.
-The perturbed variety is then defined over a non-archimedean real closed extension of the ground field - namely the field of algebraic Puiseux series in the infinitesimal elements with coefficients in $\mathbb{R}$ .
+In order to reduce the general case to the case of bounded nonsingular algebraic sets, we use an important technique in algorithmic semi-algebraic geometry - namely, perturbation of a given real algebraic set in \mathbb{R}^k using one or more infinitesimals.
+The perturbed variety is then defined over a non-archimedean real closed extension of the ground field - namely the field of algebraic Puiseux series in the infinitesimal elements with coefficients in \mathbb{R} .

-Since the theory behind such extensions might be unfamiliar to some readers, we introduce here the necessary algebraic background referring the reader to [17, Section 2.6] for full detail and proofs.
+Since the theory behind such extensions might be unfamiliar to some readers, we introduce here the necessary algebraic background referring the reader to [25, Section 2.6] for full detail and proofs.